varun13169/Engineers_Garage/Surveillance Car Controlled via DTMF/README.md

 ##Description:
 ###Explanation of circuit and hardware components:
 I used DTMF decoder module using MT8870DE and connected it to arduino as shown in circuit diagram.
 I pulled up pin13 permanently so as to provide +5v to the module.
 As can be seen D1-D4 are connected to pin12-pin9 respectively, here D1 represents least significant bit and D4 represents most significant bit.
-Pin8 of arduino is connected to STD pin of DTMF module, it becomes high whenever a new signal(valid tone) is given to module.
+Pin8 of arduino is connected to STD pin of DTMF module, it becomes high whenever a new signal(valid tone) is given to module.<br>
 Tones were generated via mobile phone and were fed as input to DTMF decoder module using 3.5mm audio jack.

 For motor driver I used L298D module here M11, M12 and M21, M22 are connection for LEFT and RIGHT motor respectively, when car is seen from back to front, when M11=M21=HIGH and M12=M22=LOW car will move forward.
-With this information you can easily use my source code directly by changing your connection respectively.
+With this information you can easily use my source code directly by changing your connection respectively.<br>
 PWM1 and PWM2 are the pins which can be used to control left and right motor's speed.
 I set both of them HIGH in order to attain maximum speed.
-EN1 and EN2 enables left and right motor when set high, so I shorted them with +5v supply from arduino.
+EN1 and EN2 enables left and right motor when set high, so I shorted them with +5v supply from arduino.<br>
     Vcc for DC motors was connected from a +12v supply.

 Phone was mounted on servo motor.
-Data pin of servo was connected to pin5 and +5v was taken from +5v supply and not from arduino as the current drawn by servo motor that I used exceeded the maximum current that could have been drawn from arduino.
+Data pin of servo was connected to pin5 and +5v was taken from +5v supply and not from arduino as the current drawn by servo motor that I used exceeded the maximum current that could have been drawn from arduino.<br>

 ###Explanation and working of peripheral applications used: